LandSciTech/CaribouDemographyBasicApp/inst/app_text/intro_en.md

 uncertainty in projections informed only by local available survey data.
 In this version of the application, **uncertainty can be reduced by acquiring more data**.

-We are also working on methods for reducing uncertainty using knowledge of the state of a landscape and outcomes for caribou populations across the country, and plan to incorporate these methods into future versions of the app.
+We are also working on methods for reducing uncertainty using knowledge of relationships between caribou demographic rates and the level of disturbance in the landscape that have been observed among populations across the country.
+We plan to incorporate these methods into future versions of the app.

 The app allows users to add and analyze data for their populations of interest.
 **Users can then explore how changing survival and recruitment rates would change